turingcompl33t/windows-internals/Threads/Synchronization.md

 `CRITICAL_SECTION` objects are initialized and deleted but do not have handles associated with them and thus cannot be shared with other processes. `CRITICAL_SECTION` objects may be recursively acquired.

-`CRITICAL_SECTION` objects are a userspace construct and are those often more performant than the kernel synchronization objects because there is less overhead involved in acquire and release. `CRITICAL_SECTION` objects may also be tuned with an associated _spin count_ which prevents threads waiting on the `CRITICAL_SECTION` from entering the kernel and blocking - a useful tool for regions with high contention.
+`CRITICAL_SECTION` objects are a userspace construct and are thus often more performant than the kernel synchronization objects because there is less overhead involved in acquire and release. `CRITICAL_SECTION` objects may also be tuned with an associated _spin count_ which prevents threads waiting on the `CRITICAL_SECTION` from entering the kernel and blocking - a useful tool for regions with high contention.

 Limitations of `CRITICAL_SECTION` objects include:

 - No timeout capability (apart from spinning and manually implementing)
-- Inability to signal another thread
+- The inability to signal another thread

-Initialize and delete a critical section object.
+The APIs available for initializing and deleting a critical sections include:

 ```
 VOID InitializeCriticalSection(